Marcia A. Angle, MD, MPH ’87 (maternal and child health)

 Kelly earned a Master of Business Administration from the Fuqua School of Business at Duke University and a Bachelor of Science with honors in health policy and management from the UNC Gillings School of Global Public Health.

 Veritas Collaborative, LLC

-In 2011, as CEO and President, Stacie co-founded Veritas Collaborative, a Specialty Healthcare System for the Treatment of Eating Disorders.
-Today, Veritas Collaborative is a National Healthcare System for the Treatment of Eating Disorders and has served over 3000 male, female and other-gendered patients and their families with 500+ employees in 3 Southeastern states at the inpatient, residential and partial hospitalization levels of care.
+In 2011, as CEO and president, Stacie co-founded Veritas Collaborative, a specialty health care system for the treatment of eating disorders.
+Today, Veritas Collaborative is a national health care system for the treatment of eating disorders and has served over thousands of male, female and other-gendered patients and their families with 600+ employees in three southeastern states at the inpatient, residential and partial hospitalization levels of care.

 Lee (Leyan) Phillips, MA